 "We are here to provide a learning environment that encourages excellence"

-The Harlem High School homecoming parade read more
+The Montana School Boards Association is read more

 Harlem Public Schools

-Harlem School District #12-home of the Wildcats- is located North of the Little Rockies and adjacent to the Fort Belknap Reservation in the Milk River Valley.
+Harlem School District #12-home of the Wildcats- is located in Harlem, Montana.
+Our little town is located north of the Little Rockies and adjacent to the Fort Belknap Reservation in the Milk River Valley.
 The Fort Belknap Reservation is the homeland of two Native American tribes: the Gros Ventre and Assiniboine.
 We embrace the diversity of each tribe and recognize their unique culture and language differences.
 We offer Assiniboine and Gros Ventre classes and a variety of cultural experiences throughout the district.

 Harlem is a K-12 District with two separate schools.
 Our Elementary School, under Principal Shiloh Seymour and Assistant Principal Doreen Warren, serves students in grades K-6.
 Our Junior/Senior High School serves students in grades 7-12 under Principal John Salois and Assistant Principal Doug Komrosky.